rapuckett/trm-neural/README.md

 ## 🌟 Key Features

-TRM introduces several innovative approaches to text understanding:
+TRM introduces several interesting approaches to text understanding:

 - **Multiple Thematic Projections**: Rather than forcing all semantic information through a single embedding space, TRM projects text into multiple specialized semantic spaces, each tuned to different aspects of meaning.